fourlastor-jams/into-the-wip/documents/The Concept Document.md

     * options screen
     * overworld/strategic screen
     * tactical screen
-    * pokemon list overlay
-    * (meta progression, how far along in the game you are)
+    * pokemon list overlay, index (meta progression, how far along in the game you are)
-    * ...

 ## Other
 ### Questions to consider: